wink-link/winklink-doc/docs/en/deploy.md

 - [tronpy](https://tronpy.readthedocs.io/en/latest/contract.html#creating-smart-contract)
 - [rust-tron](https://github.com/andelf/rust-tron/blob/master/docs/contract.md)

-### JustMid Contract
+### WinkMid Contract

 WinkLink uses WIN (TRC20) as the base token for the whole platform.

 WinkLink adopts the `transferAndCall` feature, i.e. calling one of the callback functions while transferring TRC20 tokens to contracts, a feature similar to [ERC677](https://github.com/ethereum/EIPs/issues/677) yet adopting different interface parameters.

-Given that we cannot modify contracts or add interfaces for most of the tokens issued, WinkLink provides `JustMid` wrapper contract, which helps wrapping any TRC20 token and provides `transferAndCall` interface.
+Given that we cannot modify contracts or add interfaces for most of the tokens issued, WinkLink provides `WinkMid` wrapper contract, which helps wrapping any TRC20 token and provides `transferAndCall` interface.

-The contract code is available at [JustMid.sol](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v1.0/JustMid.sol).
+The contract code is available at [WinkMid.sol](https://github.com/wink-link/winklink/blob/feature/rename2wink/tvm-contracts/v1.0/WinkMid.sol).

-For convenience, Nile TestNet has deployed `JustMid` contract and encapsulated the `WIN` token on it.
+For convenience, Nile TestNet has deployed `WinkMid` contract and encapsulated the `WIN` token on it.
 Developers may use this contract address directly without additional deployment.
 Users may also claim test TRX and WIN tokens from the Faucet address provided by Nile TestNet.

 ::: tip Nile Testnet

 - WIN TRC20 Contract Address: `TLa2f6VPqDgRE67v1736s7bJ8Ray5wYjU7`
-- JustMid Contract Address: `TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb`
+- WinkMid Contract Address: `TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb`
 - Testnet Faucet: <https://nileex.io/join/getJoinPage>
 :::

-When deploying JustMid contract, developers need to provide the encapsulated TRC20 token address (i.e. WIN token address) for the constructor.
+When deploying WinkMid contract, developers need to provide the encapsulated TRC20 token address (i.e. WIN token address) for the constructor.

-Developers do not need to call `JustMid` contract directly, as it's just a helper for caller contracts.
+Developers do not need to call `WinkMid` contract directly, as it's wink a helper for caller contracts.

 ### Oracle Contract